SandAI-org/Megatron-LM-MagiAttention/magiattention_example/README.md

 You can run refer to shell in dir ./data to download data from huggingface and preprocess data.

 ### Experiments
-You can run train_llama_1b_from_scratch.sh to train model from scratch with different megatron cp size.
+You can run `./magiattention_example/train_llama_1b_from_scratch.sh` to train model from scratch with different megatron cp size.
-You can also run run_llama_from_checkpoint.sh to continue train model from checkpoint with different megatron cp size.
+You can also run `./magiattention_example/run_llama_from_checkpoint.sh` to continue train model from checkpoint with different megatron cp size.

 ### Experiments
- You can run ./magiattention_example/train_llama_1b_from_scratch.sh to train llama-1b from scratch with magiattention.
+ You can run `./magiattention_example/train_llama_1b_from_scratch.sh` to train llama-1b from scratch with magiattention.
  training_settings:
  - model-size: llama-1b
      - num-layers: 16